awaregroup/IIALab/labs/Lab05.md

 edgeHub          running          Up 1 second      mcr.microsoft.com/azureiotedge-hub:1.0
 ```

-Once the modules are up, you can inspect that the "tabularmodel" module is operating correctly:
+Once the modules are up, you can inspect that the "customvision" module is operating correctly:

 ```
-[192.168.1.102]: PS C:\data\modules\customvision> iotedge logs tabularmodel
+[192.168.1.102]: PS C:\data\modules\customvision> iotedge logs customvision
 ```

 Finally, back on the development machine, we can monitor device to cloud (D2C) messages from VS Code to ensure the messages are going up.